Oyemacho/Employee-Attrition/README.md

 To predict which employees are prone to leave next, machine learning techniques were applied.

 #### Steps:
-1. Extract the 3,571 datasets of employees who have left and assign a target value of '1' to each row.
+1. I extracted the 3,571 datasets of employees who have left and assign a target value of '1' to each row.
-2. Group the 11,428 samples of existing employees into three clusters based on satisfaction level and last evaluation using cluster analysis in Python:
+2. Then grouped the 11,428 samples of existing employees into three clusters based on satisfaction level and last evaluation using cluster analysis in Python:
    - High Satisfaction and High Evaluation: Likely to stay.
    - High Satisfaction and Low Evaluation: Less likely to stay.
    - Low Satisfaction and Moderate Evaluation: Unlikely to stay.
-3. Extract the dataset of employees with high satisfaction and performance (1,584 samples) and assign a target value of '0' to each row.
+3. I continued to extract the dataset of employees with high satisfaction and performance (1,584 samples) and assign a target value of '0' to each row.
-4. Concatenate the two dataframes (total of 5,155 employees) and clean the dataset.
+4. I then concatenated the two dataframes (total of 5,155 employees) and clean the dataset.
-5. Train the new dataset using the K-Nearest Neighbors (KNN) algorithm, iterating K values from 1 to 50.
+5. Continued to train the new dataset using the K-Nearest Neighbors (KNN) algorithm, iterating K values from 1 to 50.
-6. Validate the model and fit the datasets of other existing employees into the built model.
+6. I validate the model and fit the datasets of other existing employees into the built model.
 7. The model predicts 3,569 employees who are prone to leave.

 ### Visualization
-Use Tableau to better visualize the predicted data and gain further insights.
+I used Tableau to better visualize the predicted data and gain further insights.

 ## Conclusion
 This project provides a comprehensive approach to understanding and predicting employee attrition at Company X. By leveraging data exploration, visualization, and machine learning, the company can take informed actions to reduce attrition and improve employee retention.